DEX Configuration for ArgoCD

 DEX is an OpenID Connect (OIDC) provider that can be used to authenticate users in ArgoCD.
 By enabling DEX, you can integrate ArgoCD with various identity providers, such as Authentik, to manage user authentication and authorization.

-- Core Principles: DEX acts as a middleman between ArgoCD and the identity provider, handling the authentication flow and providing tokens to ArgoCD.
+- Core Principles: DEX acts as an intermediary between ArgoCD and the identity provider, handling the authentication flow and providing tokens to ArgoCD.

 - Benefits: Simplifies user management, enhances security, and supports multiple identity providers.